List of Subaru engines: Subaru FB engine

-The FB-series (initially available as naturally-aspirated engines in 2.5 and 2.0 litre displacements) is the first new generation of boxer engine since the EJ-series.
+The FB-series (initially available as naturally aspirated engines in 2.5- and 2.0-litre displacements) is the first new generation of boxer engine since the EJ-series.
 Subaru announced details of the FB engine on 23 September 2010.
 By increasing piston stroke and decreasing piston bore, Subaru aimed to reduce emissions and improve fuel economy, while increasing and broadening torque output over the previous generation engine.

-The FB has an all new block and head featuring dual overhead cams with intake and exhaust variable valve timing (AVCS - Active Valve Control System), and a timing chain that replaced the timing belt.
+The FB has an all-new block and head featuring dual overhead cams with intake and exhaust variable valve timing (AVCS - Active Valve Control System), and a timing chain that replaced the timing belt.
 Moving to chain-driven cams allows the valves to be placed at a more narrow angle to each other and shrinks the cylinder bore from 99.5 mm to 94.
 It results in less unburned fuel during cold start, thereby reducing emissions.
 Subaru also uses asymmetrical connecting rods like those in EZ36.
 The FB is only marginally heavier and has similar exterior dimensions compared to an EJ engine of equivalent displacement.
 In Jan 2011, Car and Driver was told direct injection would be added soon.
-In 2019, Direct Injection was added to FB engines used in the 2019 Crosstrek, 2019 Forester and the 2020 Legacy and Outback models.
+Direct Injection was added to FB engines used in the 2017 Impreza, 2018 Crosstrek, 2019 Forester and the 2020 Legacy and Outback models.

 Subaru claims a 28-percent reduction in friction losses, mainly due to lighter pistons and connecting rods.
 The FB has a 10% improvement in fuel economy with the power coming on sooner and the torque band being broader.